In Victoria, you have to stay in school until you’re 17. After that it’s up to you if you want to continue studying or training.

 While you're looking for work, there are government allowances and programs that can help out.
 To find out more, visit:

 Returning to study

 School leavers and mature age students can return to study or training at any time.

-If you're thinking about going back to study, whether you want to study at high school, university or TAFE, visit our Returning to Study page for information on how to go about it.
+If you're thinking about going back to study, whether you want to study at high school, university or TAFE, visit our mature age study page for information on how to go about it.